Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 The two souls fit nicely into Vivianca's hands once she ripped them from their hiding spot.
 "You know, the victims won't live.
 This is death, ripping the spirits from their bodies."

 Sigrun nodded.
 "They are undead.
-These two desecrated these bodies, but now at least, they have peace."
+These two desecrated these bodies.
+Now, at least, they have peace."
 She shed a tear, and looked about, as if for a place to bury them.

 "I could help you cope with the grief, as well, my friend."